brangmai1/progress_tracker/README.md

 1. Start the main application:

    		- python main.py
+	or
+		- flask run
+2. Open your browser and navigate to http://127.0.0.1:5000.

-2. Sign up as a new user or sign in to an existing account.
+3. Sign up as a new user or sign in to an existing account.
-3. User Features: Once signed in, you can:
+4. User Features: Once signed in, you can:
 	- Add movies to your To Watch, Watching, or Watched lists.
-	- Update status or delete movies from your movie lists.
+	- Update or remove movies from your lists.
-	- View movie lists and track your watching progress.
-	- Search movies by movie or genre.
+	- Search for movies by title, genre or trend.
+5. Admin users can access the admin dashboard to manage users and movies.

 ## Project Structure

 	movie-progress-tracker/
 	├── connect_database.py       # Database connection setup
 	├── initial_setup.py          # Setup tables and initial data
 	├── insert_data.py	      	  # Insert initial data to the database
 	├── tables.py                 # ORM models for Users, Movies, Genres, etc.
 	├── setup_user_account.py     # User account setup
 	├── main.py                   # Entry point to run the application
+	├── .env					  # Enviroment variables
+	├── requirements.txt		  # Python dependentcies
 	└── README.md                 # Project documentation

 ## Future Improvements
-- Movie Recommendations: Recommend movies based on the user's genre preferences.
+- Movie Recommendations: Recommend movies based on user preferences and watch history.
-- Front-End Interface: Develop an intuitive front-end to simplify user interactions and enhance the overall experience.
-- Social Sharing: Allow users to share their progress with friennds.
+- Social Sharing: Allow users to share their progress with friends.